abhirupmjdr/CS6910_A1/README.md

 ```

-Given the following where in the Name column two commands are given for each hyperparameter and also for the dataset. you need to write the any of the two commands followed by the arguments
+Given the following where in the Name column two commands are given for each hyperparameter and also for the dataset. you need to write the any of the two commands followed by the arguments.

 | Name                      | Default Value | Description                                                              |
 |---------------------------|---------------|--------------------------------------------------------------------------|